hughobrien/psu-constitution/README.md

 14. Those with a key role and oversight in the PSU finances are:

-	1. President, PSU
+	1. PSU President

-	2. Vice-President/Treasurer, PSU
+	2. PSU Vice-President/Treasurer

 	3. Executive Committee Members